Next Start

 • Low deposition rate: The process of TIG welding has a lower deposition rate than other welding processes, causing projects to take longer.
 Deposition rate refers to the amount of filler metal melted into the weld joint.

-• Higher cost: Since deposition rates are lower and the process can’t be automated, the cost of TIG welding can add up faster than other processes.
+• Higher cost: Since deposition rates are lower and the process can’t be automated, the cost of TIG welding can increase faster than other processes.

 TIG Welding FAQs